BarnesFoundation/barnes-tms-extract/README.md

 git submodule update
 ```

-To build the `go-iiif` submodule, you'll first need to have libvips installed:
+To build the `go-iiif` submodule, you'll first need to install some things:
 ```
 brew install vips
+brew install go
 ```

 Then build the submodule: